learn-co-curriculum/js-async-fetch-readme/README.md

 ## The Problem with Data

 Web users expect sites to load quickly and to stay updated.
-There is research that shows that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
+Research shows that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
 This number becomes higher when mobile visitors are taken into account.

 As web developers, making sure the websites we build are fast and responsive to users is critical.
 But when it comes to loading content, we often find ourselves